 Our innovative precision stages have been winning industry awards

-Need to know a little bit more before you can make your motorized stages decision?
-Below is additional information about how motorized stages work.
+Need to know a little bit more before you can make your decision?
+Below is additional information about motorized stages.
 Contact us to speak with our staff who can answer any of your technical questions.

-Motorized stages provide precise automated positioning and are available in single or multi-axis architectures.
-Motorized stages are also commonly referred to motorized tables or motorized actuators.
+The motorized stage provides precise automated positioning and is available in single or multi-axis architectures.
+It is also commonly referred to as a motorized table or motorized actuator.
 Each axis of a motorized stage must constrain the six degrees of freedom (X, Y, Z, roll, pitch, and yaw) of the payload to only one, producing automation along a single axis of motion.
-This is accomplished with a set of linear bearings which are mounted to a metal base to provide a stiff structure.
-Our motorized stages designed specifically for vertical motion can be viewed on our Z Stages page.
+This is accomplished with a set of linear bearings, which are mounted to a metal base to provide a stiff structure.
+Our stages designed specifically for vertical motion can be viewed on our Z Stages page.